vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

    </td>
    <td>
    </td>
-   <td>Optional Represents the list of artifacts to be present inside the container at defined destinations.
+   <td><em>Optional</em> Represents the list of artifacts to be present inside the container at defined destinations.
    </td>
   </tr>
   <tr>